agombolay/ribose-map/README.md

 &nbsp;
 ## How to run Ribose-Map
 Before proceeding, close current terminal window and open a new window to refresh the settings
-* May need to install the following dependency for SAMtools: conda install -c conda-forge ncurses
+* If SAMtools gives an error, then install this dependency: conda install -c conda-forge ncurses

 1. **Activate environment to access software**:
 ```